ch1ndra/rdGIF/README.md

 * Requires GNU make

 # Instructions
-* To compile/build the gif library, run make giflib
+* To compile/build the gif library, run: make giflib

-* To also compile the utility program (jpg2bmp), run make all
+* To also compile/build the utility program (jpg2bmp), run:
+make all

 # That's all folks.